Node.js (generic) on CloudMagnus

 - Replace

-server.jswith your own server, or install a framework:npm install express. - Make sure your server listens on
+server.jswith your own server, or install a framework:npm install express(or fastify, koa, hono, whatever you prefer). - Make sure your server listens on

 Process management

 The placeholder server.js exits when your SSH session disconnects, which means your site stops responding.
 For real use you need a process manager.
-Options:
+Three options:

 Node version

 The wizard offers Node 18, 20, or 22 LTS.
 Pick at site creation.
-Change later from the site detail page.
+Change later from Site Detail → Overview → Node.js Version.
+Switches restart your nginx vhost (no app process restart — you handle that).

 npm install on deploy